-Demographic information: To better assess the relations between variables and the influence of need-satisfying activities on study variables, we collected some demographic information of age, gender, marital status, living status, education level, and socioeconomic status.
-Socioeconomic status was assessed through the MacArthur Scale of Subjective Social Status (Adler, Epel, Castellazzo, & Ickovics, 2000), that assess individual socioeconomic status through a numbered stepladder image.
-We asked participants to choose the step where they located in their social community in terms of income, education, and occupation ranged from 1 (lowest level) to 10 (highest level).
+Demographic Information.
+To better assess the relations between variables and the influence of need-satisfying activities on the study variables, we collected some demographic information on age, gender, marital status, living status, education level, and socioeconomic status.
+Socioeconomic status was assessed through the MacArthur Scale of Subjective Social Status (Adler, Epel, Castellazzo, & Ickovics, 2000), that assesses individual socioeconomic status through a numbered stepladder image.
+We asked participants to choose the step where they were located in their social community in terms of income, education, and occupation, rangeing from 1 (lowest level) to 10 (highest level).

-Experience of basic psychological needs: Participants responded to the twelve-item shortened version (Behzadnia, Adachi, Deci, & Mohammadzadeh, 2018) of the basic psychological need satisfaction and need frustration scale (BPNSNFS; Chen et al., 2015).
-Each need was assessed with four items, of which two items tapped into the satisfaction of basic needs and two items tapped into the frustration of basic needs.
-Sample items included, "I felt a sense of choice and freedom in the things I undertook" (autonomy satisfaction), "I felt confident that I could do things well" (competence satisfaction), "I experienced a warm feeling with the people I spent time with" (relatedness satisfaction), "Most of the things I did felt like 'I had to'" (autonomy frustration), "I felt insecure about my abilities" (competence frustration), and "I had the impression that people I spend time with disliked me" (relatedness frustration).
-For the present study, the stem of BPNSNF slightly adjusted to "During my daily activities...".
+Experience of Basic Psychological Needs.
+Participants responded to the 12-item shortened version (Behzadnia, Adachi, Deci, & Mohammadzadeh, 2018) of the Basic Psychological Need Satisfaction and Need Frustration Scale

+(BPNSNFS; Chen et al., 2015).
+Each need was assessed with four items, of which two tapped into the satisfaction of basic needs and two items tapped into the frustration of basic needs.
+Sample items included, "I felt a sense of choice and freedom in the things I undertook" (autonomy satisfaction), "I felt confident that I could do things well" (competence satisfaction), "I experienced a warm feeling with the people I spent time with" (relatedness satisfaction), "Most of the things I did felt like 'I had to'" (autonomy frustration), "I felt insecure about my abilities" (competence frustration), and "I had the impression that people I spent time with disliked me" (relatedness frustration).
+For the present study, the stem of the BPNSNF was slightly adjusted to "During my daily activities...".
 We measured a composite score of need satisfaction and need frustration by averaging the sum of the three needs.
 Participants rated responses on a scale ranging from 1 (not at all true) to 7 (completely true).
 The shortened version of the BPNSNF had been translated and validated in Iranian samples by Behzadnia et al. (2018).
-The results of the internal structure of the BPNSNF were examined through the Confirmatory Factor Analysis (CFA).
-In the current study, with two higher-order factors of need satisfaction and need frustration, the model fitted the data reasonably well, $\chi 2 = (51)$ 123.54; p < .001; RMSEA = .075; RMSEA 90% CI = .058 to .092; CFI = .95; SRMR = .05.
+The results of the internal structure of the BPNSNF were examined through Confirmatory Factor Analysis (CFA).
+In the current study, with two higher-order factors of need satisfaction and need frustration, the model fitted the data reasonably well, $\chi^2 = (51)$ 123.54; p < .001; RMSEA = .075; RMSEA 90% CI = .058 to .092; CFI = .95; SRMR = .05.
 All items were above .52, p < .001.